Need something else?

 If you choose to process organic material on-site, you must register with the Department of Sanitation within 30 days of installing on-site processing equipment.

-If you are a business, you are required to recycle certain materials and make sure, to the best of your ability, that the items are properly handled by your private carter.
+Businesses are required to recycle certain materials and make sure, as much as possible, that the items are properly handled by their private carter.

 • Metal cans (including soup and food cans, empty aerosol cans, dried-out paint cans)